 Web Page Title Revision

-Every web pages needs a Title Elements.
-The Title Elementappears in the blue bar at the upper left hand page of most browsers.
+Every web pages needs a Title Element.
+The Title Element appears in the upper left hand page of most browsers.
 Search Engines look at titles!

 XYZ Widgets | Highlands Ranch, CO | Denver And Colorado Delivery

-This 64-character title will help boost your search rankings on probable search phrases like:
+This 64-character title boosts search rankings for probable search phrases like:

 "Widgets Colorado"